Amalfi Coast, Italy

 Children

-Children over 12 can stay for €198 a night.
+Extra beds are available for children over-12 (for an additional cost).
 However, as the hotel's many art-topped plinths and pristine white walls signify, this is very much an adult Amalfi hideaway.

 Food and Drink